Far from the madding crowds, Kyoto's quiet retreat

 How to Get There

-The Ohara Area is accessible from JR Kyoto Station by train and bus.
+The Ohara Area is accessible from JR Kyoto Station by bus.

 From Kyoto Station, you can catch bus no. 17 to Ohara.
-The bus stops at Demachiyanagi Station, so you may want to take the Keihan Line to Demachiyanagi and catch the bus from there.
 It's a 40-minute ride to Ohara.

-Ohara is known as the center of shomyo, an ancient Buddhist chanting style associated with the Tendai sect of Buddhism.
+Ohara is known as the center of shomyo, a Buddhist chanting style associated with the Tendai sect of Buddhism.
 Shomyo was brought to the area by the monk Ennin (794-864), who had studied the technique in China, although it originated in India.